DuPage County Motorcycle Accident Lawyer

 From there, your compensation award may be reduced according to that percentage, or it may be eliminated entirely.

 For example, If you are assigned 25% of the fault for the accident and are awarded $100,000, that award may be reduced to $75,000.
 But if you are assigned 51% of the blame instead, you cannot recover any compensation.

 Even though, by law, motorcyclists don’t have to wear helmets in DuPage County, it is still a good idea to wear one.
 There are obvious safety benefits to wearing a helmet, which go without saying.
-But not wearing a helmet could allow the other side to reduce their liability for your claim, depending on the nature of the accident and your injuries.
+However not wearing a helmet could allow the other side to reduce their liability for your claim, depending on the nature of the accident and your injuries.

-Contributory fault is a critical issue in many motorcycle accident cases, as it can even allow the other side to escape liability entirely.
+A contributory fault is a critical issue in many motorcycle accident cases, as it can even allow the other side to escape liability entirely.
 With an experienced attorney on your side, you’ll be well-equipped to fight back against these allegations.

-What Is the Value of My DuPage County Motorcycle Accident Case?
+What Is the Value Of My DuPage County Motorcycle Accident Case?

-DuPage County motorcycle accident cases vary greatly in value; some are worth in the thousands of dollars or less, while others can be worth millions.
+DuPage County motorcycle accident cases vary greatly in value; some are worth thousands of dollars or less, while others can be worth millions.
 While we can’t let you know the value of your case before learning about the facts and circumstances involved, we can fill you in on some factors that influence how much most motorcycle accident cases are worth:

 - How old you were at the time of the crash

 - Whether you’ll make a full medical recovery from your injuries

 - The amount of evidence there is to prove your claim